Humanity’s great leap into interstellar space – the space between the stars – has begun.

 Don Gurnett, the principal investigator for the Plasma Wave Science instrument on Voyager 1, played an audio recording of plasma wave data at a press conference in September 2013.
 The sounds, he explained, were solid evidence that Voyager 1 had left the heliosphere and was in interstellar space.

 Strictly speaking, the plasma wave instrument doesn’t detect sound.
 It senses waves in the plasma that are generated by eruptions on the Sun, known as coronal mass ejections.
 These waves influence the interstellar medium, so Voyager can detect them both inside and outside of the heliosphere.
 The plasma is so diluted that waves traveling through it would be far too weak for our ears to detect.
 But, because some of those waves fall into the "audio frequency" range, all Gurnett had to do was amplify the sound to make them audible to human ears.

 An intriguing object zipped through our solar system in late 2017.
 It was on a steep trajectory that told scientists it wasn’t from around here.
 They determined it was from interstellar space – the first confirmed object from another solar system to visit our solar system.

 Scientists named the object ‘Oumuamua, a Hawaiian word meaning "visitor from afar arriving first.”

 So what was it?
-Because 'Oumuamua was the first of its kind and wasn't observed in great detail at close range, researchers say it's difficult to draw conclusions.
-However, other star systems regularly eject small comet-like objects, so it could have been such an object.
+Because 'Oumuamua was the first of its kind and wasn't observed in great detail at close range, researchers found it difficult to draw conclusions.
+But whatever it was – it was big, it was moving fast, and it was tumbling through space.